 I believe her intuitive sense is correct.
 She has every right to trust her feelings, since that’s clearly her inner guidance at work.
 She is fortunate to come from a loving family because she knows how to identify the feelings of love.
 Furthermore, her sensitivity has enabled her to continue showing love and understanding toward the in-laws.
 She is in a unique situation of being able to love what some consider to be the “unlovable.”
 What a wonderful privilege, because love is the only thing that is able offset judgment, comparison, and fear.
 “Perfect love throws fear outside,” says a scripture, for folks who still believe the bible.

-Comments like hers make me glad I wrote the book, since it seems to be creating awareness around a little-discussed family dynamic, which supports my sense that religious judgment and comparison generates fear.
+Comments like hers make me glad I wrote the book, since it seems to be creating awareness around a little-discussed family dynamic, which supports my sense that religious judgment and comparison generating fear.
 I found the ensuing dialogue very insightful!
 Thanks for the great feedback!
 Well done, dear reader!

 Video: Does Judgment and Comparison Generate Fear?
 Follow on Twitter: @_phoenixoffaith Copyright © 2013-Present.